 It makes sense.
 Google isn’t going to force you to jump through hoops to give them money.
 If you pay money to advertise, you’ll get exactly what you pay for.

 Still not sure whether you should prioritize SEO or PPC?

 To reiterate what we said at the beginning of this article, the answer to this question really depends on your business.

 In a perfect world, you’d be able to do SEO and PPC at the same time, but if that’s not possible, here is what we recommend:

 - If your organic search presence is close to non-existent, you might find more success attracting leads and sales in the short term with a PPC campaign — at least until you’ve built up enough organic search clout.

 - If you already have a respectable organic search presence that has yielded leads, building upon that strong foundation with an SEO campaign can translate into more leads, traffic, and brand awareness.

-Ready to level up your digital marketing strategy?
+Ready to level up your digital marketing strategy and WordPress Support?